 - Have it with cheese and crackers

-- Add it to oatmeal for some fruitiness and natural sweetness
+- Add it to oatmeal for some fruity natural sweetness

 - 2 cups raspberries (fresh or frozen)

 - 1 tbsp chia seeds

 - Heat raspberries in a small pot for 5 minutes on medium heat.